StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

 4. Select **Confirm**.

 !!! info "Case template"
-    If needed, you can apply [a case template](../../organization/configure-organization/manage-templates/case-templates/about-case-templates.md) after creating the case.
+    You can apply [a case template](../../organization/configure-organization/manage-templates/case-templates/about-case-templates.md) after creating the case.
 For more details, see the [Apply a Case Template](../cases/apply-a-case-template.md) topic.

 ## Create a case from a template